You are here

 Professor of Physics

-Gleb Finkelstein is an experimental physicist interested in inorganic and biologically inspired nanostructures: carbon nanotubes, graphene, and self-assembled DNA 'origami'.
-These objects reveal a variety of interesting electronic properties that may form a basis for future detectors and sensors, or serve as individual devices in quantum information processing.
+Gleb Finkelstein is an experimentalist interested in physics of quantum nanostructures, such as Josephson junctions and quantum dots made of carbon nanotubes, graphene, and topological materials.
+These objects reveal a variety of interesting electronic properties that may form a basis for future quantum devices.

 Appointments and Affiliations

 - Faculty Network Member of the Duke Institute for Brain Sciences